Soup's On! And On! Thai Beef Noodle Brew Has Been Simmering For 45 Years

 And it's not just Thais who come to the two-story shophouse.
 Chris Brady is an Australian businessman who makes three or four trips a year to Bangkok.
 And each time, he says, he makes it a point to come here.

 "Yes, I'm a Wattana Panich junkie," he says, laughing.
 "The first time I came was seven or eight years ago.
-One of my mates from Singapore said I had to come here and I've been coming here ever since."
+One of my mates from Singapore said I had to come here, and I've been coming here ever since."

 Brady lived in Singapore for several years — so he's no stranger to soups.
-But he says nothing there compares to the soup here at Wattana Panich.
+But he says nothing there compares with the soup here at Wattana Panich.

 "I think they have the best beef noodle soup in the world, without question," he declares.
 "It's the stock.
-There's a bit of sweetness, there's a real beefiness, there's a lot of depth to the flavor, it's not just Maggi beef stock mixed with water."
+There's a bit of sweetness; there's a real beefiness; there's a lot of depth to the flavor.
+It's not just Maggi beef stock mixed with water."

 Wattana Panich has been a family business for more than 60 years.
-Nattapong's father and mother still work in the shop, though Nattapong says he calls the shots.
+Nattapong's father and mother still work at the shop, though Nattapong says he calls the shots.
 As to who makes better soup, the father doesn't hesitate when I pose the question to him while Nattapong tends to a customer.

 "Of course it's me," he says.
 "I've been doing it since before he was born."

 When he returns, Nattapong just smiles when I tell him this.
-And, like the diplomatic son he is, he says that if he can achieve making a soup that's as good as his father's, that's enough.
+And like the diplomatic son he is, he says that if he can achieve making a soup that's as good as his father's, that's enough.

 What about 10 years from now, I press him.
 Will you be as good as him then?
 He can't resist.
 "Even better!" he says, laughing.

 He says his 12-year-old daughter has expressed interest in taking charge when she's old enough, and he's tired enough to step aside.
-He hopes she doesn't change her mind and becomes the fourth generation to stir the pot.
+He hopes that she doesn't change her mind and that she becomes the fourth generation to stir the pot.
 Who knows?
 Maybe the soup at Wattana Panich can simmer for even longer.